timtiemens/secretshare/Readme.md

 3) the "x" value [unique for this share],
 4) the "share" value [unique for this share]

-And, if you have split multiple secrets into shares, it is also nice to have the UUID of the split, so that you can make sure all your shares belong to the same split.
-Due to the nature of the algorithm, when given shares from different splits, the 'combine' operation will produce a key, but it will not be the correct key.
+Optional - if you have split multiple secrets into shares, it is also nice to have the UUID of the split operation, so that you can make sure all your shares belong to the same split.
+Due to the nature of the algorithm, shares from different splits will 'combine' and will produce a ''secret'' (string or number), but it will not be the original secret.

 Note on the Secret
 -----
 From above, you can see the largest pre-defined prime modulus is 4096 bits, which only allows 512 characters of secret.
-In case it isn't obvious, the best way to use the secret share program is to use it to split the secret key that was used by a symmetric encryption program to encrypt the actual secret --  i.e. split and share the key, not the secret.
+In case it isn't obvious, the best way to use the secret share program is to use it to split the secret key that was used by a symmetric encryption program to encrypt the actual secret --  i.e. split and share the key, not the original secret content.
 See gpg -c (aka gpg --symmetric) for an example of symmetric encryption.
 See openssl enc for another example of symmetric encryption.

 A complete scenario: